-If you have decided to begin renting a property you own to tenants, then you will have to begin shopping for.
+If you have decided to begin renting a property you own to tenants, then you will have to begin shopping for landlord insurance.
 A standard home insurance policy is not a suitable form of cover and you will need to look into purchasing landlord insurance in order to cover the building and everything it in.
-So: how do you ?
+So: how do you buy landlord insurance?

 You should take into account several factors that will contribute to the cost of your landlord insurance.
 Such detail as the age of the property and its location will be taken into account when totalling the cost of your premiums.
 It is also likely that companies will review how many claims you have made in the past, as well as calculating the total cost of damages in the event of a complete loss.
 Providers will even review the type of tenants that will be staying in your property and how they may affect it.